maxreiss123/GeneExpressionProgramming.jl/docs/src/examples/tensor-regression.md

 - Verify tensor properties (symmetry, positive definiteness, etc.)
 - Compare with known analytical solutions when available

-Tensor regression in GeneExpressionProgramming.jl opens up new possibilities for discovering complex mathematical relationships involving higher-dimensional data structures.
+Tensor regression in GeneExpressionProgramming.jl opens up further possibilities for discovering complex mathematical relationships involving higher-dimensional data structures.
 While computationally more demanding than scalar regression, it provides unique capabilities for applications in physics, engineering, and computer science where tensor operations are fundamental.

+## References

+[1] Weatheritt, J., Sandberg, R. D. (2016)  A novel evolutionary algorithm applied to algebraic modifications of the RANS stress–strain relationship.
+Journal of Computational Physics, 325, 22-37

 ---